Philips (Norelco) S9000 Prestige Review (New Version) – Powerful And Comfortable

 The head opening and being attached like this is a feature I prefer over the older Prestige style as there is no need to remove the head and keep it separate while it is drying out, among other pros.

-When I manually clean it, I just give the head section a blow and brush out to get rid of the main debris, then add a few blobs of antibacterial soap inside the blades and a few drops of water before giving it about 10 seconds to run with the power switched on.
+When I manually clean it, I simply give the head section a gentle blow and brush out the main debris, then add a few drops of antibacterial soap inside the blades and a few drops of water before letting it run for about 10 seconds with the power switched on.
 Then, I leave it in an airy spot in my home to let it dry out for a couple of hours or so.

 The cleaning pod is useful as it is convenient to just pop the shaver in the pod, let it clean, and then leave it to dry.
-It will clean it, keep it hygienic, and will also keep the blades lubricated.
-The main negative is needing to replace the cleaning pod cartridges; however, we can buy other cleaning fluids and replace the old fluid in the current cartridge, which is a much cheaper option.
+It will clean it, keep it hygienic, and keep the blades lubricated.
+The main drawback is the need to replace the cleaning pod cartridges; however, we can purchase alternative cleaning fluids and refill the current cartridge with the new fluid, which is a more cost-effective option.

-As the Prestige has that flip-open head design that is easy to operate for cleaning, most of us don’t need the cleaning pod, but it has its advantages, as mentioned.
+The Prestige features a flip-open head design that makes cleaning easy, so most of us don’t need the cleaning pod; however, it has its advantages, as mentioned.

-Philips recommends taking each blade out once a month to give the blades a deep clean.
-I have taken these out on the old Prestige I have after a month, and they still looked perfectly clean, but I guess taking them out once a month just in case there is any build-up of debris or anything unwanted is easy enough to do.
+Philips recommends removing each blade once a month to give the blades a thorough clean.
+I have taken these out on the old Prestige I have, and after a month, they still looked perfectly clean.
+However, I guess taking them out once a month, just in case there is any build-up of debris or anything unwanted, is easy enough to do.

-These blades are easy enough to remove and replace individually, as they have icon arrows showing us what to turn and the direction to turn.
+These blades are easy enough to remove and replace individually, as they have icon arrows indicating the direction to turn.

-I also clean the trimmer blade under the running water tap and put a spot of oil on it to keep it lubricated and working well.
+I also clean the trimmer blade under running water and apply a spot of oil to keep it lubricated and working well.

-On the official website, Philips states that the blades (part number – SH91) should be replaced every 2 years, but the manual mentions that they should be replaced every 12 months.
+According to the official Philips website, the blades (part number SH91) are recommended for replacement every 2 years.
+However, the manual suggests that they should be replaced every 12 months.
 The past advice was 2 years, and I would aim for anything between 1 – 2 years based on how they are performing (if they begin losing effectiveness, then replace before 2 years).

 LED Indicators & Travel Lock

-We get a numerical percentage indicator that keeps us informed about how much charge we have left.
+We have a numerical percentage indicator that keeps us informed about the amount of charge remaining.
 This numerical type is the best indicator I have found on shavers, and I find it useful.
-We get a red battery icon light up when we are down to the last 10% of charge left to inform us to get a charge on asap.
+We get a red battery icon that lights up when we are down to the last 10% of charge left to inform us to get a charge on asap.

-We get other usual indicators that let us know to clean it, replace the heads, unplug it when it is in use (i.e., does not work when on charge ), power model levels, and charging symbol.
+We have other usual indicators that let us know when to clean it, replace the heads, unplug it when it is in use (i.e., it does not work when on charge), power model levels, and the charging symbol.

 A couple of other useful indicators I have never paid attention to before are the overheating and blocked head indicator symbols.
 They both do just that: one indicates the shaver has overheated during charging, and the other responds to dirty, blocked, or damaged heads.

-I like how the percentage indicator lights up automatically when I pick up the shaver, as it reminds me of how much charge I have left.
+I like how the percentage indicator lights up automatically when I pick up the shaver, as it reminds me of the remaining charge.
 As far as I know, this feature is not on the models that come with the QI charging pad.

-This automatic charge indicator, when picking up the shaver, can be very sensitive, and I notice it comes on when I knock on a surface it is sitting on.
-I thought about this feature when traveling and if it would discharge the battery in transit (a bit of an overconcern, I guess), but we can activate the travel lock.
-While the travel lock will light up when we move the shaver or pick it up, it in no way uses much battery charge.
+This automatic charge indicator can be very sensitive when picking up the shaver, and I notice it comes on even when I knock on the surface it is sitting on.
+I thought about this feature while traveling and whether it would discharge the battery in transit (a bit of an overconcern, I suppose), but we can activate the travel lock.
+While the travel lock will light up when we move the shaver or pick it up, it uses very little battery charge.

-The useful travel lock is activated when holding the power button for three seconds, which counts down on the LED screen, and then we hold it for another three seconds to deactivate the lock.
+The useful travel lock is activated by holding the power button for three seconds, which is displayed on the LED screen, and then holding it for another three seconds to deactivate the lock.

 Accessories

-I have already mentioned enough about the QI charging pad and the non-electrical cleaning pod, which should give you an idea of whether you want a model that has either of those in the kit.
+I have already mentioned enough about the QI charging pad and the non-electrical cleaning pod, which should give you an idea of whether you want a model that includes either of these features in the kit.

 Some models, including mine, come with a decent but quite large travel case.
 I fit everything inside it easily enough, apart from the cleaning pod, of course.

-I generally go with the kit and model where I get the most accessories, but this is partly due to reviewing shavers for you guys to test them out.
+I generally opt for the kit and model that comes with the most accessories, but this is partly due to reviewing shavers for you to test out.
 I have had the QI charging pad kit model, and this model has the cleaning pod.
 I would be happy to have both items in one kit, which can be purchased as I like both accessories.

-If cutting costs were important, then I would go with the cheapest available option, even without the charging pad and cleaning pod, as both cleaning and charging are easily done without these gadgets.
-Just keep in mind, though, that the price difference is not always that much different between shavers with or without accessories.
+If cutting costs were important, I would opt for the cheapest available option, even without the charging pad and cleaning pod, as both cleaning and charging can be easily done without these gadgets.
+Just keep in mind, though, that the price difference is not always that significant between shavers with and without accessories.

 Shaving Experiences

-I used this latest Prestige S9000 model on various levels of growth to see how it performed, and I also did a wet shave test.
+I used the latest Prestige S9000 model on various levels of growth to assess its performance, and I also did a wet shave test.

 I shaved with four days of growth, which was the maximum I would shave before getting a beard trimmer out to trim before shaving.
-The shaver handled the four days very well and efficiently.
+The shaver performed well and efficiently over the four days.

-I did feel a couple of hair pulls on the four days of growth-shaving session—nothing drastic, but worth a mention.
+I did feel a couple of hair pulls during the four-day growth-shaving session—nothing drastic, but worth mentioning.

-As a standard for my skin and growth type, the shaver performed very well on two and three days of growth.
+As a standard for my skin and growth type, the shaver performed very well on two and three-day growth.
 Quick shaves that were comfortable!

 Contouring

-I am a big fan of how the recent head and blades of the Prestige and other Philips shavers, including the Philips S5000, move along the various contours very well.
+I am a big fan of how the recent heads and blades of the Prestige and other Philips shavers, including the Philips S5000, move along the various contours very well.

 When shaving over the jaw and chin lines, the shaver blade system stays close to the skin.